 As you may have heard by now, Miley Cyrus voices Mainframe, who is an artificial intelligence that evolved from the operational system of Vision.
 That news actually broke in this interview room!
 James let us in on the “hot scoop” and told us how it came about.

 “I was watching the voice, and I’m like, ‘She’s so likeable.
 And her voice is awesome.
 She’s got the best voice.’
 Then I wrote this [scene] and I went in and I said, ‘Kevin, what do you think about casting Miley Cyrus as the voice of Mainframe?’
 And he was like, ‘Well, see if we can get her.’
 And then I got her to do it.“

-We tried guys – we REALLY tried to get more details on this.
+We tried guys – we REALLY tried to get more details on Adam Warlock in the MCU.
 But alas, all we got from both Kevin and James was that we will see him in the future sometime.
 I cannot wait for that moment!
 In fact, I think I am going to save a little bit of room in my tattoo to add in Adam.
 Of course, I have to wait to see his movie version – so James, if you are reading this, if you can email that to me so I don’t have to wait that would be great.
 I promise I won’t share it.

 See Guardians of the Galaxy Vol 2 in Theaters Now!